alolalo/Revolver-DS/README.md

 If anything, that would be the aim for for Revolver Design System; to create an optimal flow of import, export and departing from design systems for your next creation.
 Don't like Gravemaker's way of doing things?
 Well he's not a big fan of digital either, or Amazon.
 But I do think it's worthwhile to keep practicing, and so I continue on any "luxery time" I have to dive into it in the applied sense (demos).

 After reading the dutch book _Praktisch Rekenen: voor zetters, drukkers en binders_ by C. Hofmann, I got to learn the math that Thomas was educated with, and knows by heart and hand how to set right each and every time.
 Perfect, no computer, just by memory and the science behind the math.
+This is why I believe any knowledge should require no more than five fingers to explain.

+And this way of dealing with numbers, by hand, has been done by a famous (selftaught) physician, scientist, socialist & mentor to many beyond his lifetime 'Bede' (724) who invented this method to "learn by hand" so the mnemonics (in memory) are retained in the physical form, but will always be conveyed by a presence and voice that CAN explain the principle by their own hands.
+This method is called **computus digitorum**, later known as just "computus" which is how your contiousness computes.

+This to me was as clear as night and day; computus digitorum is most certainly one of the principle behind our everyday computer science, as all software runs by the hand of their creator, which is effectively a computus digital; the physical manifestation of a predefined set of mental operations to be executed by a computer.
+To me that sounds as relevant as it is ancient, and traces computer science back to well over a melennia than we previously thought.

+This method is also a scientific self-test to really see if your teacher knows what they are talking about (meaning in those times; you are your own best teacher!), and to see where you differ with other teachers.
+So self-learning was about writing and rewriting your handy mnemonics untill self-taught to perfection, or they would simply not work for you; your own mnemonics.

+This is the forgotten lesson about hand mnemonics; that you are able to see the abstract theory of your own mind to someone has on their own execution of thought, that both can actually relate to in the physical realm.
+Nowadays it's just "words against words", meta-physical vs meta-physcial, a quite boring interactivity if you aim for the highest goal; enlightened factfull relativity based on logic vs logic, not illogic mixed with logic.

 This is therefor a the balanced middle-ground to help digital typographers as well as letter-pressers a demonstration how those proportions actually relate in **odds & even** proportions of the root-value.
 Because it is exactly the root-value that you pick that will set the stage for both your press, and your print.

-In todays field of design, generative design is a much appraised field of craftsmanship.
-I've personally created a mental model the B.O.U.M.:fork:. that is an abbreviation of the following acronyms; BASE, ON, UNDER, MODIFIER, *fork* that shows the **symmetrical composition** in these models and proportions, but use _proportional equality_ to form these models from the center-out.
-From the base size, up or under using fluid overlap with <code>clamp ()</code>

-Gridless if you will since the numbers you change in the '--bu--' will actually form the scale & size of the grid, but you can forget about that for a second if you will; what's important about generative design is that the _parametric head-values_ can be easily manipulated to see their effects.
-Therefor this demo serves as a purpose to see how duodecimo en sedecimo will actually work in generative typography scales, based on traditional scales.
+You should be able to see the pattern and it's principles by hand, and not another visual representation of something that it actually never is in real life.
+You just need to concentrate and find your focus, it's easier than you think.

+article on Handy Mnemonics: https://publicdomainreview.org/essay/handy-mnemonics